adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 ## Summary

-Having discussed polyfills in detail, it's clear that, at best, they are hard to implement and they intertwine browser and application logic.
-This intertwining is complicated and costly.
+At best, polyfills are hard to implement and complicate matters by intertwining browser and application logic.
+This complexity is costly.

-At their worst, polyfills have caveats and gaps that cause pain for the developer and broken experiences for users.
+At worst, polyfills have caveats and gaps that cause pain for the developer and broken experiences for users.

-Instead, we should use facades, which enable us to build reliable, progressively enhanced, and in inclusive experiences.
-This, of course, results in happy users.
+Instead, use facades, which enable us to build reliable, progressively enhanced and therefore inclusive experiences.

 <!--